-This year, artist Selena de Carvalho joins us to curate the festivities.
-We caught up with Selena to learn more about the plans for the day, her arts practice and her approach to radical acts of care and inspiring future climate custodians.
+For this Carnival, artist Selena de Carvalho joined us to curate the festivities.
+We caught up with Selena to learn more about her arts practice and her approach to radical acts of care and inspiring future climate custodians.

 Hi Selena!
 Thanks for joining us today.
 We’re thrilled to be collaborating with you on the sixth annual Carrot Carnival.
 Art is a vital aspect of all our programs at 24 Carrot Gardens.
 Can you share a little bit about yourself and your arts practice?